Fishseven2024/Typhoon-Unusual-Track-Annotation-GUI/README.md

 Developed for research on unusual tropical cyclone tracks and typhoon path dataset construction.
 ## Attention！！！
-This repository releases the software tools under the MIT License.
+This repository releases the software tools under the Apache License 2.0.
 The typhoon track dataset used in the associated research is not included in this repository and will be released after publication when appropriate.